 This Nashville, TN, charter network is developing, codifying, and sharing their comprehensive human development model, called Compass, with other schools.
 Over the next three years, Valor aims to impact over 300 schools and 120,000 students.
 To learn more, check out our resource-sharing site, this video case study from Edutopia, or this EdWeek article highlighting how Compass is taking shape in another school.

-We partner with this Los Angeles, CA based network of intentionally diverse schools, to redesign a middle school experience that deeply engages the critical thinking and cognitive skills of all students, in order to create a powerful globally-oriented learning community.
+We partnered with this Los Angeles, CA-based network of intentionally diverse schools, to redesign a middle school experience that fully develops the whole child and deeply engages the critical thinking and cognitive skills of all students.
+CWC has begun codifying their most promising approaches to share with other school communities.

 The Bard High School Early College team is a member of the second Collaborative.
 They are developing both an evolution of their successful early college secondary model, with the goal of shifting the model's design elements to serve a more diverse student population, and a new “Bard sequence” program offering for partners beyond their network.